ahmedibrahimq/notes/web-security.md

   - This will drop all data that does not have anything to do with pixels shown on the screen.
 - Do not oblige users to ask their web browsers to run dynamic **code in PDF**.

-## CSRF Cross-site request forgery
+## CSRF Cross-site request forgery Attack
 We are vulnerable if our server use cookies, sent along with the request, to identify the users.

 Attackers take advantage of that, by default **Cookie authentication** and **basic authentication** **credentials** (where your browser is asking for username and password)